ManticoreGamesInc/platform-documentation/src/tutorials/gameplay/abilities_advanced.md

      1. Add a custom property of type Int and call it "BaseDamage".
 Give it a value of 50.
 This is the regular damage the weapon will do when not making contact with the head.

      2. Add another custom property of type Int and call this one "HeadshotDamage".
 Give this property a value of 100--this way it will kill a player instantly.

+     [PHOTO HERE]

 2. Create a new script and call it "WeaponDamageServerShoot", and drag it into the project Hierarchy on top of the Server Context folder within the Fire Staff.
 This way it is also contained within the server context.

+     [PHOTO HERE]

 3. Open the script, and let's begin adding code!
 This section is relatively short compared to the camera zoom section, as headshot logic is largely built into CORE already.